Pyxis: A ground-based demonstrator for formation-flying optical interferometry: Metrology System

 \subsection{Fine Interferometric Metrology}

-To achieve sub-wavelength precision metrology, we require the use of interferometric fringe measurement.
-However, interferometric metrology itself relies on the coherence of its beams to the sub-wavelength level.
+To achieve sub-wavelength precision metrology, we require the use of interferometric fringe measurement. \red{The measurement is made to a retro-reflector on the deputy spacecraft, which is in turn locked to the pivot point of the deputy through the deputy's star tracker.
+In principle, a predicted fringe motion error up to 5\,$\mu$m could be caused by motion of this retro-reflector vertex with respect to the deputy pupil location.
+We do not intend to take this into account in the first instance, and will consider the retro-reflector vertex to have a fixed offset to each deputy pupil.} However, interferometric metrology itself relies on the coherence of its beams to the sub-wavelength level.
 Such required precision poses a challenge for a multiple platform system like \textit{Pyxis} for which fringe scanning - necessary to unambiguously determine the phase and optical path length difference - is complex and time consuming.
-Fortunately, it is possible to employ the paradigm of \textit{Multi-Wavelength Interferometry}\cite{Polhemus1973} to broaden the wavelength range where the phase can be unambiguously measured; using several wavelengths can broaden the range by three orders of magnitude compared to the narrow $\pm\frac{\lambda}{2}$ possible with a single wavelength.
+Fortunately, it is possible to employ the \red{technique} of \textit{Multi-Wavelength Interferometry}\cite{Polhemus1973} to broaden the wavelength range where the phase can be unambiguously measured; using several wavelengths can broaden the range by three orders of magnitude compared to the narrow $\pm\frac{\lambda}{2}$ possible with a single wavelength.
 The details of this technique as applied to \textit{Pyxis} are described in Lagadec et. al (2020)\cite{Lagadec2020}, but in brief a `synthetic' wavelength is created between each combination of wavelengths, given by:

 for two wavelengths $\lambda_1$ and $\lambda_2$.
 Hence, as long as the coarse metrology can provide an estimate of the distance to within the range of the longest synthetic wavelength, we can provide a precise measurement using this system.